-The winter season brings colder weather, dressing in warm layers, drinking hot cocoa, and plenty of learning opportunities for your preschool class.
-Even though the weather outside may be frightful, the months of December through February offer plenty of inspiration for winter activities for preschoolers.
+The winter season brings colder weather, warm layers, and lots of learning opportunities for your preschool class.
+While the weather outside might be frightful, the months of December through February offer plenty of inspiration for engaging winter activities for preschoolers.

 Winter clothes theme